iaifi/iaifi.github.io/junior-interest.md

 </label>
 <br>
 <label>
-<b>If you are interested in participating as a Junior Investigator, please list [IAIFI Senior Investigators](https://iaifi.org/people) with whom you are most interested in collaborating</b>: <br>
+<b>If you are interested in participating as a Junior Investigator, please list <a href="https://iaifi.org/people#senior-investigators">IAIFI Senior Investigators</a> with whom you are most interested in collaborating</b>: <br>
 <textarea name="collaborators"></textarea>
 </label>
 <br>